NoahBGriffin/fetch_points_test/README.md

 # fetch_points_test_Noah-Griffin
 Coding Exercise - backend software engineering
 REST API web service for tracking a specific user's rewards points balance.
-Accepts HTTP request formatted in JSON
+Accepts HTTP request formatted in JSON.
+Implemented with Spring Boot in Java

 ## ASSUMPTIONS
 - Original transaction data should not be modified once it is added to memory